Closed Cohen-Macaulay completion of binomial edge ideals: Introduction

 \section{Introduction}

-Simple graphs are associated with ideals of polynomial rings through edge ideals (see \cite{vil}) and binomial edge ideals (see \cite{hhhrkara} and \cite{oh}).
-A very important study in combinatorial commutative algebra turns out to be construction of Cohen-Macaulay graph ideals.
-Cohen-Macaulay edge ideals from arbitrary edge ideals can be constructed by adding some whiskers to the graph; see \cite{vi}.
+Two interesting connections between simple graphs and polynomial ideals are through edge ideals (see \cite{vil}) and binomial edge ideals (see \cite{hhhrkara}, \cite{oh}).
+Cohen-Macaulay graph ideals play a very important role in the field of combinatorial commutative algebra.
+Cohen-Macaulay edge ideals from arbitrary graphs can be constructed by adding some whiskers to the graph; see \cite{vi}.
 This has been generalized for $d$-uniform clutters through grafting; see \cite{F}.
-Some construction of Cohen-Macaulay binomial edge ideals have been studied in \cite{rr}, using gluing of graphs and cone on graphs.
+Some constructions of Cohen-Macaulay binomial edge ideals have been studied in \cite{raufrin}, using gluing of graphs and cone on graphs.
+Several classifications of Cohen-Macaulay and the unmixed property of binomial edge ideals have been investigated in \cite {mont}, \cite{bms}, \cite{bms1}, \cite{ehh}, \cite{km}, \cite{lmrr}, \cite{ms}, \cite{cactus}, \cite{rin_smaldev}.
+In the field of binomial edge ideals, the study of complexity of a problem is an area which is mostly untouched.
+In this paper, we study the complexity of constructions of closed Cohen-Macaulay binomial edge ideals.

-Our primary aim in this paper is to give a construction to create a graph $[G]$ from an arbitrary graph $G$, such that the binomial edge ideal $J_{[G]}$ corresponding to the graph $[G]$ is Cohen-Macaulay and $J_{[G]}$ contains the binomial edge ideal $J_{G}$ of $G$.
-In this construction we do not change the vertex set (i.e., the base polynomial ring) and carry out the construction by adding suitable edges only.
-We also show that this construction can be carried out in the more general context of binomial edge ideals of clutters, which has been introduced in \cite{ki1}.
-The question that emerges from our construction is that what is the optimal number of steps required to construct the graph $[G]$ from the graph $G$?
-Perhaps, our construction can be called Macaulayfication of binomial edge ideals of graphs only after we settle the optimality question.